underscoreio/essential-scala/src/pages/objects/traits.md

 res14: String = a is 0ms old
 ~~~

-### The Type Hierarchy
+### Scala's Type Hierarchy

-Unlike Java, which separates primitive and object types, in Scala everything is an object.
+Unlike Java, which separates primitive and object types, everything in Scala is an object.
 As a result, "primitive" value types like `Int` and `Boolean` form part of the same type hierarchy as classes and traits.

 <img src="scala-type-hierarchy.svg" alt="Scala type hierarchy">